-The property has been extended in the past to form the present accommodation and all required Local Authority permissions are assumed to be available.
+The property has has an attic conversion carried out although possibly historically.
+Any required Local Authority permissions are assumed to be available.

 Where defects or repairs have been identified within this report it is recommended that, prior to entering into any legally binding sale or purchase contract, further specialist's or contractor's advice and estimates should be obtained, to establish the implications, if any, on a potential offer to purchase or the sale price likely to be achieved for the property.